CalBlanco/pptx_reader/README.md

 1. `-db 201` will search for text found in 201 slides
 2. `-db 220` will search for text found in 220 slides
 3. `-db 243` will search for text found in 243 slides
+4. `-db jur` will search text found in Jurafsky Stanford Slides
-4. No db argument will default to `searchable.db` which contains all class material from all classes
+5. No db argument will default to `searchable.db` which contains all class material from all classes

 So if I wanted to perform a search for the word 'bayes' in 201 I would type `python main.py -s bayes -db 201`